 — Jackson William, Government Computer News.

-As a result, it is taken control over all messages and other potentially dangerous sources in an organization that can cause a data breach.
+These solutions can take control of employee messages and any potentially dangerous sources within the organization that can cause data breach.

 If you are an employer, as a specialist I would suggest you to protect digital data in an organization by deploying strict security policies and periodically reviewing them.